-The domain name that you use doesn’t matter when it comes to search engine optimisation or requiring organic search traffic.
+The domain name that you use doesn’t matter when it comes to search engine optimisation or acquiring organic search traffic.

-When thinking about a domain name you don’t need to worry about what that domain name ends in whether its a .com a .xyz or org.uk it really doesn’t matter.
+When thinking about a domain name, you don’t need to worry about what that domain name ends in.
+Whether its a .com, an .xyz or org.uk, it really doesn’t matter.

-You also need your off site metrics to be absolutely bang on to, so your domain rating or the domain authority is very important.
-This is calculated by where you back links are coming from and how relevant and trusted they are.
+You also need your off-site metrics to be absolutely bang-on, too, so your ‘domain rating‘, or the ‘domain authority’, is very important.
+This is calculated by where your backlinks are coming from and how relevant and trusted they are.

-All that needs to be taken into account when you’re thinking about what domain name to purchase when you think about your search engine optimisation is “Are you happy with the domain name?”.
+All that needs to be taken into account when you’re thinking about what domain name you want to buy is whether you like it!

 All you need to think about is what it looks like to the user.
-So for example up until very recently a lot of people wouldn’t really have seen many websites ending with a .io TLD.
-Now, every technology company that’s worth they’re weight have a website that ends in .io they’re everywhere.
+Up until very recently, a lot of people wouldn’t really have seen many websites ending with a .io TLD.
+Now, every technology company that’s worth they’re weight have a website that ends in .io – they’re everywhere.

-So when it comes to search engine optimisation there are three crucial areas that you need to address rather than what the domain name is.
+When it comes to search engine optimisation, there are three crucial areas that you need to address, rather than what the domain name is.